Tampines

-As the first regional centre in Singapore, Tampines has progressed from a remote neighbourhood in the 1980s to a vibrant commercial hub.
-It is one of three regional centres in the city-state, serving to decentralise economic activity from the Central Business District to other parts of the island, an idea first proposed in the 1991 Concept Plan.
+Located approximately 12 km east of the city-centre, it was the first regional centre in Singapore, having progressed from a remote neighbourhood in the 1980s to a vibrant commercial hub.
+As a regional centre, it serves to decentralise economic activity to other parts of the island, an idea which was first proposed in the 1991 Concept Plan.
 Several large insurance companies, real estate corporations and financial institutions, such as OCBC and UOB, have shifted their back-end operations to the regional centre.
 According to the Urban Redevelopment Authority, it now has 200,000 m^{2} of office space and 112,000 m^{2} of retail space.
 Tampines is also home to Changi Business Park, Singapore’s largest integrated business park.
 It is a 71,000 m^{2} project that houses many multinational corporations, including J.P.
 Morgan, Credit Suisse, IBM and Standard Chartered.
 As of 2016, it has 152,400 resident working persons, the second-highest in Singapore, according to the Department of Statistics.

 Tampines New Town in the north is a densely populated residential town, and regarded as the core of the planning area.
 Its boundaries, as delineated by the Housing Development Board, exclude Xilin and the private housing estates of Simei.
 It spans 1,200 hectares, of which 549 hectares is residential area, the largest of any town in Singapore.
 As of 2024, it is the most populous HDB town in Singapore, with 242,610 residents residing in HDB flats.
 Tampines is expected to continue its rapid growth with a projected ultimate of 110,000 dwelling units, amidst ongoing development in Tampines North and Tampines West.
 Regarded as a mature estate by the Government, it is the first estate in Singapore to employ its own municipal services office, given the variety of municipal issues it has to handle.
 Enforcement of certain minor infractions has also been delegated to Tampines Municipal Services through its enforcement officers.